thruthesky/fireflutter/README.md

 ### How to open a post

-Call the `showPostViewDialog` to show the full screen dialog that displays the post
+Call the `showPostViewScreen` to show the full screen dialog that displays the post

 ```dart
 PostService.instance.customize.postViewScreenBuilder = (post) => GRCCustomPostViewScreen(post: post);